hildjj/node-cbor/README.md

 ```

 **NOTE**
 This package now requires node.js 8.3 or higher.
+It will work on node.js 6, in
+a less-tested, less-featureful way.
+Please start upgrading if it is possible
+for you.

 Documentation:
 -------------